CONTACT US

 Instagram

-In 2016 Instagram dev team started exploring the possibilities of React Native.
-First, they started their adventure with the simple view of Push Notifications.
-However, as the results turned out great, they continued developing other parts of the app with the framework.
+In 2016 Instagram dev team began exploring the possibilities of React Native development.
+First, they tested the waters with a simple view of Push Notifications.
+When the results met their expectations, the company continued developing other parts of the app with the framework

-It allowed Instagram makers to deliver features to both Android and iOS versions of the app much, much faster.
-Now, the amount of shared code is super high – from 85% to 99% of the code is shared between Android and iOS apps.
+This allowed Instagram’s devs to deliver features to both Android and iOS versions of the app much, much faster.
+Now, from 85% to 99% of the code is shared between Android and iOS versions of the app.

 Tesla